Stafferson/Staffers_aenta0.1/content/_index.md

 ---
 banner:
   title: Welcome **!**
-  title_small: "to John Bravo's Blog"
+  title_small: "to AENTA's Website"
-  content: Are Developer and recently started your own business Already made website to ensure presence wants to develop.
+  content: "Building the Future, One Bot at a Time!"
   image_enable: true
   image: /images/banner-author.png
   button:
     enable: true
-    label: Know About Me
+    label: Know About Us
     link: /about
     rel: ""